How to Care for Your Christmas Cactus

 Thanks to its colorful flowers that bloom in winter, the Christmas cactus (Schlumbergera buckleyi) has become a cheery addition to many families' homes during this festive time of year.
 Though we tend to associate cacti with arid, desert-like conditions, the Christmas cactus originated in the tropical rainforests of Southeastern Brazil, and "prefer more humid environments than other cacti," says Christopher Satch, Plant Scientist at New York based houseplant oasis The Sill.
 With the correct conditions and care, you can keep this merry houseplant alive and blooming for years to come.
 Here's what you need to know.

-What Is a Christmas Cactus
+What Is a Christmas Cactus?

 The only thing better than one Christmas cactus is two (or more), and the good news is that these plants are super easy to propagate.
 Just trim three to four segments and plant them in a small pot, ideally with some soil taken from the parent plant.
 Care for the segment the same as you would a mature plant and they'll root fairly quickly (in about four to six weeks).
-Note: the best time to propagate is in the spring.
+The best time to propagate is in the spring.